 The Two Tone Toque is the big brother to my Eye of Partridge Hat, suitable for colder winter weather.
 It is worked with worsted weight yarn and features a double brim for extra warmth.
-It uses two contrasting colors and the Eye of Partridge stitch to create an exciting texture.
-Each row is only ever worked with one color, so no worries about holding two yarns at once!
+This knitting pattern uses two contrasting colors and the Eye of Partridge stitch to create an exciting texture.
+Additonally, each row is only ever worked with one color, so no worries about holding two yarns at once!

 - Add pattern to your Ravelry queue here